 Where can I get these teaching materials?

 All of the resources pictured in this post are part of my introduction to science unit, Scientists & The Scientific Method.
 The unit also includes 11 days of detailed lesson plans, a 10-lesson teaching Power Point, student journal activities, science extension centers, plus 3 science experiments.
-It has everything you need to get started in science.
+It has everything you need to get started in science and teach engaging back to school science lessons!

 Click HERE for the printable unit and HERE for the digital version.
 Save with the Print + Digital Bundle.

 Beginning with the basics is beneficial to all students and a great way to begin the year in science.
-As you plan your back to school science activities, I hope these teaching ideas help you introduce science in your classroom and begin building a foundation for all of your future science units.
+As you plan science at the beginning of the year and gather activities, I hope these teaching ideas help you introduce science in your classroom and begin building a foundation for all of your future science units.

-For more science activities and teaching ideas, visit these posts!
+For more back to school science activities and teaching ideas, visit these posts!

 Properties of Matter Activities & Experiments